 From the testimonial portions of The Test, I subsequently crafted A Furnace for Gold: A Child of the Sixties Takes the Test of Life.
 This booklet, designed especially to reach out to seekers immersed in eastern religion, relates the story of my conversion and the fundamentals of the gospel.
 A complimentary PDF version is available by clicking here.

 Finally, in 2014 I released The High King of Heaven: Discovering the Master Keys to the Great End Time Debate.
 This BIG book (700 pages!) is an in-depth exposition and defense of amillennial eschatology.
 Did I finally resolve the Great End Time Debate?
 You’ll have to read it to find out!

-Most recently, I have been translating the New Testament into English for Pastors and Their People, a project that is now nearly complete.
-Slowly but surely, the fruit of my labors will be appearing on this website; hopefully, it will appear in hard copy one day soon.
+Most recently, I have been working on The New Testament into English for Pulpit and Pew, a project that is now nearly complete.
+The fruit of my labors is posted on this website; Lord willing, it will appear in hard copy quite soon soon.

 Through all the years of change, work, struggle, and growth, my love of teaching and writing has remained constant.
 Grateful that these gifts have been affirmed by various Christian friends and leaders, I continue to to use them by teaching seminars, maintaining this website, and publishing books through the ministry of CLR.

 Linda and I currently reside in Santa Rosa, California.
 Believing with Luther Burbank that it is indeed “the chosen spot of the earth as far as nature is concerned,” we are happily growing older together here, even as we keep careful tabs on our five far-flung kids: Mark, Beth, Jonathan, Rebekah, and Sara.